Bourne Sod Installation Services

 Post-Installation Establishment Care & Long-Term Management Planning

-After installation, water sod immediately to saturate both sod and 4–6 inches of underlying soil.
-Continue daily watering for the first two weeks (early morning, 1–1.5 inches weekly), then gradually reduce frequency as roots establish (2–3 weeks typical).
-Mow when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly attached.
-Assess rooting visually and with a gentle tug test.
-Fertilize 4–6 weeks post-installation with a starter fertilizer.
-Transition to a maintenance schedule with 3–4 annual fertilizations and professional management; 1-year warranties are common.
+After installation, sod must be watered deeply to saturate both the sod and the top 4–6 inches of soil.
+Daily watering is essential for the first two weeks, with a total of 1–1.5 inches per week, gradually reducing frequency as roots establish (typically 2–3 weeks).
+The first mowing should occur when grass reaches 3–4 inches, cutting to a maximum of 2.5–3 inches only after roots are firmly established.
+Root development can be checked visually and with a gentle tug test.
+Fertilization is recommended 4–6 weeks post-installation.
+Long-term care includes transitioning to regular maintenance schedules, 3–4 annual fertilizations, and professional landscape management.

 What Neighborhoods Do We Serve Throughout Bourne, MA?